vaibhav164/ReviewApp/Readme.md

 in above 1st line we called rioute as prop along with navigation now to use name and age passed in ReviewDetails Destructure them as in line 2 and to use them we have to use {JSON.stringify(name)} method as an JSX obj.

+# Image

+- In image tag source if we use require we cannot pass a concatinated string into it.